-Based on the proven Portable Navigator range of software, AIS Survey 5.9 incorporates AIS and Navigation data recording with advanced real time display and playback for analysis of recorded data.
+Based on the proven Portable Navigator range of software and now incorporated into Portable Navigator 7, AIS Survey incorporates AIS and Navigation data recording with advanced real time display and playback for analysis of recorded data.
 This versatile software has been developed over a long period and incorporates the requirements of many users.
 Applications include:

 · AIS RADAR for ships